Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 It is also the Employers’ responsibilities to 'go ahead' and authorize an internal investigation to be carried out by his health and safety committee or representative.

-It is the Employers’ responsibilities to report all severe accidents that result in severe injuries, death, or injuries that may lead to death or disablement to the Department of Labour.
+It is the Employers’ responsibilities to report all severe accidents that result in severe injuries, death, or injuries that may lead to death or disablement to the Department of Employment and Labour.

 The employer must comply with the stipulations that such incidents must be reported within seven days.
 Non-compliance to this term may result in the employer being fined.
 (Section 24 COID Act).